It takes more than good intentions to transform the South. It takes money.

 What the hell is a Scalawag?

-In March, Georgia-born, two-time Olympic Gold Medalist Christian Taylor, logged onto SurveyMonkey and drafted a questionnaire to send to track and field athletes around the world.
+In March of 2020, Georgia-born, two-time Olympic Gold Medalist Christian Taylor, logged onto SurveyMonkey and drafted a questionnaire to send to track and field athletes around the world.
 He wanted to know how other athletes were coping with COVID-19 rapidly closing tracks, gyms, and other training facilities–not to mention the psychological toll that an uncertain sporting future was taking on athletes.

 After crafting the survey, he tapped into the networks of bilingual athletes he met while training and competing over the past several years.
 Within a day, the survey was translated into 11 languages and disseminated on social media, over email, and by text.
 Taylor then went to sleep.